141P/Machholz

-Comet 141P/Machholz or 141P/Machholz 2 is a periodic Jupiter family comet with an orbital period of 5.3 years.
+Comet 141P/Machholz or 141P/Machholz 2 is a Jupiter-family comet with an orbital period of 5.3 years.
 It was discovered by Donald Machholz on 13 August 1994.
 A few days after the discovery a number of condensations were found near the main component of the comet, indicating that the comet had fragmented between 1987 and 1989, during its previous perihelion.
+The comet was last observed by the Vera C. Rubin Observatory in July 2025.

 Observational history

-The comet was discovered visually on 13 August 1994 by Donald Machholz, using a 0.25m reflector telescope.
+The comet was discovered visually on 13 August 1994 by Donald E. Machholz, using a 0.25m reflector telescope.
 The comet then had an estimated apparent magnitude of 10.
 On 18 August 1994, Michael Jäger reported that a fragment was located 48 arcminutes northeast of the comet.
 Three more fragments were then found.
 The fragments were given the letters A to E, with A being the main component.
 Component D was found to be split in two on 5 October 1994, with the two components being 7 arcseconds apart.
 The fragments formed two groups; And B formed the southern group and C, D, and E formed the north group.
 A dust trail connected all the components.
 Fragment B faded rapidly in November 1994 while fragment D was observed during the 1999 apparition.

 Zdenek Sekanina estimated that the first break-up of the comet took place in late 1987, about 600 days before the 1989 perihelion, that lead to the creation of fragment B. The next break-up event took place around the 1989 perihelion and lead to the creation of fragments C and D. Fragment D split 600 days after perihelion, leading to the creation of fragment E. Fragment D split further during the 1994 perihelion.

 Fragment A was recovered by Robert H. McNaught at Siding Spring Observatory on 3 August 1999 as a stellar object, while no other fragment was visible at that point.
 During the 2015 apparition one more fragment was found, fragment H. It was originally considered to be a new comet, but further observations led to it being linked with 141P/Machholz.
 During the 2020-21 apparition one more fragment was found, fragment I. The comet experienced an outburst on 3 March 2021, during which it brightened by 2.8 magnitudes.